Barbaro 'ndrina: King of kidnapping

 The clan’s long-time boss, Francesco Barbaro "'u Castanu" was known as the king of kidnapping in the 1980s.
 Seventeen high profile kidnappings have been attributed to the clan.
 Francesco was arrested on January 5, 1989.
 Francesco’s son Giuseppe Barbaro took over the leadership of the clan.
 He was included in the list of most wanted fugitives in Italy until his arrest on December 10, 2001.
 Another son of Francesco, Rocco Barbaro, was arrested on February 8, 2003.

-The arrest of Giuseppe Barbaro in 2001 led to the discovery of a complex underground fortress in the mountains in Platì that has been used by the local clans for decades.
+The arrest of Giuseppe Barbaro in 2001 led to the discovery of a complex underground fortress in the mountains in Platì that had been used by the local clans for decades.
 The tunnels – most running parallel to the town's sewer system – were sophisticated and in some places large enough to drive a lorry through.
-Remote-controlled trap doors lead into houses, some of them uninhabited, enabling the mafiosi to escape from the police.
-Some of the tunnels emerged outside the town close to woodland, while others open into animal pens and barns on local farms.
+Remote-controlled trap doors led into houses, some of them uninhabited, enabling the mafiosi to escape from the police.
+Some of the tunnels emerged outside the town close to woodland, while others opened into animal pens and barns on local farms.
 Platì has been called the "cradle of kidnapping" and it is suspected that kidnap victims were held within the complex.

 In Northern Italy

 In the 1970s the criminal families from Platì began to move to the Metropolitan City of Milan, especially to the areas of Buccinasco and Corsico.
-While in the 1970s the Barbaro's largest source of income was the kidnapping industry, in the 1980s and 1990s the 'ndrina business shifted mainly to heroin and cocaine, also participating in a cartel of 'Ndrangheta families involved in cocaine trafficking with the Cosa Nostra family of Mariano Agate.
-However, following the major anti-mafia operations, the 'ndrina begins to change its style: no murders, no sensational actions, and starting a massive reinvestment in construction, clubs and restaurants.
-From that moment on, the Barbaro 'ndrina started to have three strongholds, one in the heart of the Aspromonte in Calabria, one in Corsico and Buccinasco in the Lombardy and one in Volpiano in Piedmont.
+While in the 1970s the Barbaros' largest source of income was from the kidnapping industry, in the 1980s and 1990s the 'ndrina business shifted mainly to heroin and cocaine, also participating in a cartel of 'Ndrangheta families involved in cocaine trafficking with the Sicilian Mafia family of Mariano Agate.
+However, following the major anti-mafia operations, the 'ndrina began to change its style: no murders, no sensational actions, and starting a massive reinvestment in construction, clubs and restaurants.
+From that moment on, the Barbaro 'ndrina started to have three strongholds; one in the heart of the Aspromonte in Calabria, one in Corsico and Buccinasco in the Lombardy and one in Volpiano in Piedmont.

 Francesco Barbaro (called 'cicciu u castanu'), leader of the 'ndrina, was arrested on January 5, 1989 and his son Giuseppe Barbaro took command.
 In 1992, the 24 year old Francesco Barbaro, nephew of the homonymous called "U castanu", was arrested for drug trafficking.
 He transported drugs from Aspromonte to the Piedmontese municipalities of Volpiano, Cuorgnè and Chivasso.